Whiteinch: History

 Whiteinch is the location of the Fossil Grove, a site within Victoria Park, Glasgow discovered in 1887 and containing the fossilized stumps of 11 extinct Lepidodendron ("Giant club moss") trees.
 It has been a popular tourist attraction since early times.

 In late 2006 the new Whiteinch Community Centre opened at Dumbarton Road and Haldane Street.
 The building cost £1.1m and was a joint project between Glasgow City Council, Whiteinch and Scotstoun housing association and the Whiteinch Community Council.
-In early 2007 the notable Victorian Bathhouse on Medwyn Street was torn down to make way for a new townhouse complex that is part of the Clydeside Redevelopment Project.
+Buildings lost include the Victorian Bathhouse on Medwyn Street which closed in 1995.

 St Paul's Church, (1957) designed by architect Charles W Gray of Reginald Fairlie and Partners.
 Coloured glass by Gabriel Loire of Chartres, France.
 Listed on account of the windows as Category B.

 With regard to schools, non-denominational education is provided at Whiteinch Primary School in Medwyn Street, followed by Hyndland Secondary School.
 Roman Catholic Education is provided at St. Paul's Primary School in Primrose Street, followed by St. Thomas Aquinas Secondary School in Jordanhill.

-The local Salvation Army centre for the West of Glasgow is based in Medwyn Street, Whiteinch.

 In popular culture, the district lends half of its name to the fictional Shieldinch area which is the setting for the BBC Scotland soap opera River City (the other half deriving from Shieldhall on the opposite bank of the Clyde) - the show's set is located in Dumbarton).